wqqas1/hotel/README.md

 -Delete the Review
 -View all Reviews about a specific Hotel.
 -View Rooms Provided by a Hotel and the Rooms Details.

+In development:
+- Partners
+Partners can sign up and list their hotels on the website.

+- rooms

+Each hotel has many room choices with differences in max occupents , beds provided , views and prices.

+The ability to Add and  Edit Hotels has been Implemented and along with this the ability to Add a room to a Hotel.